powderflask/cap-comp215/README.md

 ## Directory Structure

-### examples
-Complete notebooks used in-class to demonstrate principles

-### exercises
-Starter notebooks used in-class as a starting point for group exercises and practice problems

 ### labs
 Starter notebooks for lab assignments

-### weekly
+### lessons
+In-class lessons, examples, and reference material. <br>
-Notebooks used during class to answer questions and test ideas that arose during class in a given week
+Weekly notebooks are used during class to structure discussion, answer questions, and to demonstrate or test ideas that arose during class in a given week. <br>
+Students should have a copy open and follow along during class.

+foundations
+: reference notebooks that review and demonstrate fundamental python programming concepts, and built-in functions & data structures covered in the weekly lessons

+concepts
+: notebooks that elaborate on the scientific concepts and models covered in the weekly lessons

+algorithms
+: library notebooks that develop & present a re-usable algorithm and/or data structure that is used in the lessons, labs, or projects.

+*Note*: for simplicity, rather than trying to `import` these as modules,
+         simply copy-paste what you need into the notebook you are working in.

+exercises
+: starter notebooks for in-class exercises and practice problems

 ## Branch Strategy
 _Problem_